MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop.md

 ### Troubleshooting Cloud Video Interop

 Cloud Video Interop is a partner-provided service.
-If you are experiencing issues, the first step is to connect a device that has the Teams Client installed and connect it to the same segment as the Cloud Video Interop device that is causing problems.
+If you're experiencing issues, the first step is to connect a device that has the Teams Client installed and connect it to the same segment as the Cloud Video Interop device that is causing problems.

-If Teams functions correctly on this segment, and you have also followed all the networking and configuration guidelines the partner has provided, you will need to contact the partner for further troubleshooting.
+If Teams functions correctly on this segment, and you have also followed all the networking and configuration guidelines the partner has provided, you'll need to contact the partner for further troubleshooting.

 ## PowerShell for Cloud Video Interop

 The following PowerShell cmdlets are available for you to (partially) automate the Cloud Video Interop deployment.

-- **Get-CsTeamsVideoInteropServicepolicy**: Microsoft provides pre-constructed policies for each of our supported partners that allow you to designate which partner(s) to use for Cloud Video Interop.<br>This cmdlet allows you to identify the pre-constructed policies that you can use in your organization.
+- **Get-CsTeamsVideoInteropServicepolicy**: Microsoft provides preconstructed policies for each of our supported partners that allow you to designate which partner(s) to use for Cloud Video Interop.<br>This cmdlet allows you to identify the preconstructed policies that you can use in your organization.
 You can assign this policy to one or more of your users by leveraging the Grant-CsTeamsVideoInteropServicePolicy cmdlet.

-- **Grant-CsTeamsVideoInteropServicePolicy**: This cmdlet allows you to assign a pre-constructed policy for use in your organization or assign the policy to specific users.
+- **Grant-CsTeamsVideoInteropServicePolicy**: This cmdlet allows you to assign a preconstructed policy for use in your organization or assign the policy to specific users.
 - **New-CsVideoInteropServiceProvider**: Use this cmdlet to specify information about a supported CVI partner that your organization would like to use.
 - **Set-CsVideoInteropServiceProvider**: Use this cmdlet to update information about a supported CVI partner that your organization uses.
 - **Get-CsVideoInteropServiceProvider**: Use this cmdlet to get all of the providers that have been configured for use within the organization.